-Sweet corn is rich in high fibre content.
-Moreover, it is important nutrition as we know dietary fibres are essential for health, especially for digestion.
+Sweet corn is rich in high fiber content.
+Moreover, it is important nutrition as we know dietary fibers are essential for health, especially for digestion.
 Above all, sweet corn makes your tummy heavy and full for a long time.
 It makes your stomach full and decreases your cravings to eat junk food.

 You can also add lime juice or finely chopped raw mangoes to make your fresh corn bhel more sour and spicy.
 This corn snack recipe would be relished by adults and kids alike.
 Try it!

 Corn Bhel is not only delicious but also nutritious.
 Corn is rich in fiber, vitamins, and antioxidants, promoting digestive health and boosting immunity.
 Additionally, the fresh vegetables used in this recipe provide essential nutrients and hydration.